MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-6.md

 * Monitor the financial performance of the business by reviewing the balances and net changes of each account in the chart of accounts
 * Identify areas for cost savings or revenue generation and make recommendations for improving financial performance
 * Prepare financial reports for internal and external stakeholders, such as board members or regulatory agencies based on the data obtained from the report

-As a financial analyst, use the report to:
-* Analyze the financial trends of the business by reviewing the balances and net changes of each account in the chart of accounts over time
-* Use the data to identify areas for cost savings or revenue generation and make recommendations for improving financial performance
-* Prepare financial reports for stakeholders, such as investors or executives based on the data obtained from the report

 ## Try the report